-ON THIS PAGE: You will find a basic drawing about the main body parts affected by this disease.
-To see other pages, use the menu.
+ON THIS PAGE: You will find a basic drawing of the common body parts affected by this disease.
+Use the menu to see other pages.

 This illustration shows areas in a child’s body where a rhabdomyosarcoma is most likely to occur.
 In the head and neck area, this includes the base of the skull, the muscles of the orbit (eye socket), the nasal cavity, which is the air filled cavity behind the nose, the nasopharynx, the air passageway at the upper part of the throat behind the nose, and the soft palate, at the back of the mouth just in front the nasopharynx.
 The illustration also highlights the extremities (arms and legs).
 A sagittal cross section of a female pelvis shows the uterus, bladder, and the vaginal orifice.
 Copyright 2004 American Society of Clinical Oncology.
 Robert Morreale/Visual Explanations, LLC.

 The next section in this guide is Risk Factors.
 It explains the factors that may increase the chance of developing rhabdomyosarcoma.
 Use the menu to choose a different section to read in this guide.